 I totally went tourist and walked to the hotel.
-It was around a 2-mile walk and, with my travel pack, it was good practice for upcoming trips.
-My first struggle was getting out of the train station and trying to pretend like I have any idea which exit is better… 7th Avenue, or 8th Avenue.
-The stars aligned and I made the right choice—8th Ave and 33rd.
+It was around a 2-mile walk, and, with my travel pack, it was good practice for upcoming trips.
+My first struggle was getting out of the train station and trying to pretend I had any idea which exit was better… 7th Avenue or 8th Avenue.
+The stars aligned, and I chose 8th Ave and 33rd.

-My gawk-filled-omg-big-building tour, took me past some art that was odd-shaped and reflective and provided the perfect opportunity to take a selfie.
+My gawk-filled-omg-big-building tour took me past some art that was odd-shaped and reflective and provided the perfect opportunity to take a selfie.
 Check.
 (I love finding all the unique things to do in New York City!)
-Next, a pic I think the #AP4L would like, and later, I noticed a Hooters below the signs.
+Next is a pic I think the #AP4L would like, and later, I noticed a Hooters below the signs.
 She might not like that.
 (The chicken wings are good, I swear.)
-Then there was an up-and-coming building (under construction) with a nice sunset, Apple billboard, and Mary Poppins ad.
+Then there was an up-and-coming building (under construction) with a nice sunset, an Apple billboard, and a Mary Poppins ad.

-Of course I was near Macy’s so I had to take a pic of this huge bag-style billboard.
-A random owl and, if JoJo was with me, I would have been posing like the owl itself.
+Of course, I was near Macy’s, so I had to take a pic of this huge bag-style billboard.
+A random owl, and if JoJo were with me, I would have been posing like the owl itself.
 Next up—something I recognize—the NY Public Library.
 We once went to a wedding just behind there at Bryant Park.
 Then the Rock, as in 30 Rock, or Rockefeller Center.
 Still didn’t see anyone famous there.
 I don’t understand why Jimmy Fallon and the entire cast of SNL weren’t out there to greet me.
 Church.
 Another church.
 And, boom—I am at my hotel.